Cibola, Arizona

+History

+The town of Cibola formed in 1898 and construction began on a 16-mile canal to bring water from the river to the town.

 Geography

 Cibola is located in southwestern La Paz County at 33°18′59″N 114°39′54″W (33.3164215, -114.6649570), in the Cibola Valley on the east side of the Colorado River.
 The community is bordered to the west, across the river, by the state of California.
 The river is crossed by River Road in the eastern part of the CDP; River Road leads south 2.5 mi to Cibola Park in the center of the CDP, while to the north Neighbors Boulevard leads 8 mi to Ripley, California.
 The northern end of Cibola National Wildlife Refuge occupies the southern part of the CDP.

 According to the United States Census Bureau, the CDP has a total area of 52.3 km2, of which 50.6 sqkm are land and 1.7 sqkm, or 3.3%, are water.

 Climate

 This area has a large amount of sunshine year round due to its stable descending air and high pressure.
 According to the Köppen Climate Classification system, Cibola has a desert climate, abbreviated "Bwh" on climate maps.